-Figure 1 shows a histogram of the number of trucks per incident.
-The vast majority of the incidents require only one or otherwise just a few trucks.
-Therefore, it makes sense to distinguish between 'big' and 'small' incidents.
-Big incidents are mostly due to coincidences that are hard to predict.
+The vast majority of incidents require only one or otherwise just a few trucks.
+Therefore, it makes sense to distinguish between 'major' and 'small' incidents.
+Major incidents are mostly due to coincidences that are hard to predict.
 Specifically, they do not rely on bad weather conditions or a particular time of the year in the Netherlands, for example, as with forest fires in countries with a tropical climate.
-This arouses the expectation that the inter-incident times of big incidents can be modeled as a Poisson process.
+This arouses the expectation that the inter-incident times of major incidents can be modeled as a Poisson process.
 To test the Poisson assumption, we apply the Kolmogorov-Smirnov (KS) test on the inter-incident times in cases when more than k trucks are needed for several values of k.
-The KS-test shows that if we define an incident as 'big' when at least k=6 trucks are used, then the KS-test does not reject exponentiality of the inter-incident times (approximate p-value = 0.429).
-However, for values of k<6, the KS-test doubts (or rejects) this exponentiality (approximate p-value = 0.073 and 0.002 when at least k=5 and k=4 trucks are used, respectively.
-Hence, according to this result, we define an incident to be big when at least 6 trucks are needed.
+The KS-test shows that if we define an incident as 'major' when at least k = 6 trucks are used, then the KS-test does not reject exponentially of the inter-incident times (approximate p-value = 0.429).
+However, for values of k < 6, the KS-test doubts (or rejects) this exponentially (approximate p-value = 0.073 and 0.002 when at least k = 5 and k = 4 trucks are used, respectively.
+Hence, according to this result, we define an incident to be major when at least six trucks are needed.